-The Middle School, grades 5-8, provides a supportive transitional environment in which students can achieve their full potential through a variety of exploratory opportunities.
+The middle school, grades 5-8, provides a supportive transitional environment in which students can achieve their full potential through a variety of exploratory opportunities.
 Also, an enriching advisory program is offered to meet students’ needs.
-The middle school facility provides a quality educational setting with Smartboard and Chromebook technology is used in all classrooms.
+The middle school facility provides a quality educational setting where Smartboard and Chromebook technology is used in all classrooms.

-The High School was honored by being named one of “America’s Best High Schools” by US News and World Report in 2016.
-Out of over 21,000 high schools, HLWW High School was ranked in the top 11 percent in the nation.
+The high school was honored by being named one of “America’s Best High Schools” by US News and World Report in 2016.
+Out of more than 21,000 high schools, HLWW High School was ranked in the top 11 percent in the nation.
 HLWW High School earned a Silver Medal.

 A wide variety of Advanced Placement (AP) courses and College In the School (CIS) courses in agriculture, Spanish, and mathematics are available in the high school, as well as technical college credit courses that are available through our partnership with Wright Technical Center in Buffalo.

 Also offered is a nationally-recognized FFA program that includes consistent state and national award-winners.
 The HLWW FFA was named the premier chapter of Minnesota in 2007 and 2017.
 In 2010, HLWW FFA worked on an addition of a greenhouse to the school, and was a farm-to-school grant recipient, which helped with the establishment of a 5-acre garden on the school site.